✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 What is the connection between methylene blue and anti-aging?

 Mitochondrial dysfunction is increasingly recognized as a central driver of aging.
 Research published in Scientific Reports has shown that methylene blue can delay cellular senescence and improve mitochondrial function in aged cells, suggesting potential anti-aging applications.
-While more human research is needed, the mitochondrial support mechanism aligns with current theories of aging biology.

 About the Author